adkelley/javascript-to-purescript/tut05/README.md

   bind = either (\e _ -> Left e) (\a f -> f a)
 ```

 Interesting, so `bind` is quite similar to my implementation of `chain`, but with the first two arguments flipped!
 Why does this work?
-Well, if `bind` sees that the first argument is `Left e` then, like `chain`, it ignores the the second function argument `(\a -> f a)`, and returns the first argument, `Left e`.
+Well, if `bind` sees that the first argument is `Left e` then, like `chain`, it ignores the the second function argument `(\a f -> f a)`, and returns the first argument, `Left e`.
 But if the first argument is `Right a` then the second function argument is applied.
 Finally, because `f a -> Either e b`, then `Either e b` will be returned.

 The next question is 'when can I substitute `chain` with `bind`?
 Well, for all intents and purposes, they’re interchangeable!
 Consequently, you won't find a class instance of `chain` in `Either.purs`.
 Take a quick look at Example 6, where I've provided two versions of `parseDbUrl` - one using `chain` and the other using `bind`.
 That example should help you to go back and refactor any functions using `chain` to `bind`.
-So . . . say goodbye to `chain` from here on and long live `bind`!
+So . . . say goodbye to `chain` and long live `bind`!

 ## Example 4 - Anonymous Function Arguments